kkrypt0nn/Python-Discord-Bot-Template/README.md

 ## Support

-Before requesting support, you should know that this template requires you to have at least a **basic knowledge** of Python and the library is made for advanced users.
-Do not use this template if you don't know the basics.
+Before requesting support, you should know that this template requires you to have at least a **basic knowledge** of Python and the library is made for **advanced users**.
+Do not use this template if you don't know the basics or some advanced topics such as OOP or async.
 [Here's](https://pythondiscord.com/pages/resources) a link for resources to learn python.

 If you need some help for something, do not hesitate to join my discord server [here](https://discord.gg/mTBrXyWxAF).